-Motorcycle exhausts create some of the most adrenaline-rushing sounds if you're a motorcycle enthusiast.
+Motorcycle exhausts create some adrenaline-rushing sounds if you're a motorcycle enthusiast.
 If you own a motorcycle, chances are you've experienced a backfire in the exhaust, which can cause quite a jolt for an unsuspecting rider.
 When a motorcycle backfires, a malfunction in your motorcycle engine mechanics is evident.
 By understanding why backfires happen and knowing the methods of prevention, you can keep your motorcycle running like a dream.

 What Is a Backfire?